Research is a systematic investigation of some aspect of thought or reality which leads to transferable knowledge.

 In artistic research, this knowledge, embedded in compositional or performative work, may be expressed through diverse media, including but not confined to written text.

 My research at the Institute of Sonology is focused on composing with wind instruments and electronics.
-The starting point for this is my background as a saxophone player and my compositional process aims to enhance the timbral possibilities of my instrument, while still preserving its recognisability.
-In line with the artistic interest of blurring the perceptual difference between acoustic and electronic sounds, I process acoustic sounds from my instrument using digital software like Spear, CDP and Cecilia – carefully selecting procedures based on analysis and resynthesis techniques.
+The starting point for this is my background as a saxophone player and my compositional process aims to enhance the timbral possibilities of my instrument, while still preserving its recognizability.
+In line with the artistic interest of blurring the perceptual distinction between acoustic and electronic sounds, I process acoustic sounds from my instrument using digital software like Spear, CDP and Cecilia – carefully selecting procedures based on analysis and resynthesis techniques.
 Furthermore, future developments of my project will lead me to work on different recordings techniques and to explore how the perception of wind instrument sounds can change on the basis of their position to a microphone and the space in which a recording takes place.

-Musical points of reference in my contexts are chosen from different contexts - such as free jazz, electroacoustic composers, experimental rock, and my interest in timbre has also encouraged me to explore many extended techniques on my instrument.
-Additionally, when composing for saxophone I consider the instrument to be occupied in music history, straddling influences between African-American culture, pop music and contemporary classical music.
-Aside from the saxophone, however, I plan to use other wind instruments for the sake of investigating their specific timbral peculiarities and how to use their sonorities in a personal way.
+Musical points of reference in my compositions are chosen from different contexts – such as free jazz, electroacoustic composers, experimental rock, and my interest in timbre has also encouraged me to explore many extended techniques on my instrument.
+Additionally, when composing for saxophone I consider the special position that instrument occupies in music history, straddling influences between Afroamerican culture, pop music and contemporary classical music.
+Aside from the saxophone however I plan to use other wind instruments for the sake of investigating their specific timbral peculiarities and how to use their sonorities in a personal way.

 More precisely, I am interested in working with acoustic instruments because of the possibilities they offer not only to timbre but also to expressiveness and how it is possible to translate this into the electronic domain.
-Therefore, my research will take place in the studio as well as live performance.
+Therefore, my research will take place in the studio dimension as well as in live performance.
 The final outcome of my studies should be to incorporate discoveries I made mixing and processing into my live set.
-Moreover, in my improvisational practice (both solo and group) I want to expand my research in order to combine live processed sounds with pure acoustic as well as experimenting with different amplification techniques.
+Moreover, in my improvisational practice (both solo and group) I want to expand my research in order to combine live processed sounds with purely acoustic ones as well as experimenting with different amplification techniques.

 Interactive Chair: A Physical Interface for Live Electronic Music Performance